tytydraco/yessleep/out/My_Synthetic_Bad_Luck.md

 I felt for the young woman.
 She didn’t deserve the suffering, nor did she deserve to be “disposed of”.
 At the same time, I couldn’t help but rejoice.

 Theoretically, I had just converted my 50K into half-a-million dollars.
 Honestly, it was pure, undiluted ecstasy.
 The relief was indescribable.
-A veritable parade of dopamine exploded into my brain, drunkenly marching through its creases like the streets of New Orleans’s during Mardi Gras.
+A veritable parade of dopamine exploded into my brain, drunkenly marching through its creases like people on the streets of New Orleans during Mardi Gras.

 This was it; this was my win.